-Our business valuation tool gives you an idea of how much your business is worth and how long the EOT might take to pay you out.
+Our EOT affordability estimator gives you an idea of how much you may realistically expect to get from an EOT sale, and how long it might take to pay you out.
 To complete it, you just need two minutes and details on your recent financial performance.
+Find out how we calculate your suggested sale price.

 About our tool